PetrKryslUCSD/HowToUseJuliaWithSublimeText3/How-to-use-Julia-with-Sublime-Text-3.md

 In a currently opened Julia source file, press `ctrl+b` (which is a key binding for the menu action **Tools/Build**).
 The current file will be evaluated in a Julia-running **Terminus** window with an `include()`.

+### Asking for help in the REPL

+There is a key binding to send code to the REPL to invoke the help mode on the selection using the `send_code` command (see the key bindings above).

 ### Accessing documentation via Zeal